Lucas04-nhr/HUST-China_2024/wiki/model-genome_scale.md

 #### Model performance evaluation

-Norsigian et al. (2020) evaluated the Memote scores of models published in Bigg and found that models in JSON format had an average score of 58% and models in SBML format had an average score of 73%.[^5] Our model in SBML format scored 76%, which exceeds the average of published models and gives reason to believe that our model reflects reality somewhat well.
+Norsigian et al. (2020) evaluated the Memote scores of models published in Bigg and found that models in JSON format had an average score of 58% and models in SBML format had an average score of 73%.[^5] Our model is in SBML format with a score of 76% (Figure 1), exceeding the average level of published models.
+There is reason to believe that our model can reflect the actual situation to a certain extent.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/model/model-gssm-01.png" alt="Our Memote Score" caption="Figure 1.
 Our Memote Score" %}

 #### Dynamic Flux Balance Analysis (dFBA) Modeling

-The metabolic activities of the engineered Pseudomonas malodorans in a TPA-rich culture environment were modeled by using dFBA to qualitatively evaluate the TPA-processing and rhamnolipid-producing capabilities of the engineered bacteria, respectively.
+The metabolic activities of the engineered *P.putida* in a TPA-rich culture environment were modeled by using dFBA to qualitatively evaluate the TPA-processing and rhamnolipid-producing capabilities of the engineered bacteria, respectively.

-The simulations predicted the evolution of the engineered bacteria as expected, with Pseudomonas malodorans successfully growing in an environment where TPA was the main carbon source, suggesting that the strain possesses an efficient TPA metabolism. the TPA content continued to decrease and a small amount of rhamnolipid production began after a certain amount of biomass accumulation.
+The simulations predicted the evolution of the engineered bacteria as expected, with *P.putida* successfully growing in an environment where TPA was the main carbon source, suggesting that the strain possesses an efficient TPA metabolism.
+The TPA content continued to decrease and a small amount of rhamnolipid production began after a certain amount of biomass accumulation.
 In the early stage, the cells may concentrate their resources on growth, and once a certain biomass is reached, the metabolic pathway gradually shifts to the synthesis of secondary metabolites, such as rhamnolipids.
 Predicting the timing of the onset of rhamnolipid production and yield changes by dFBA will provide ideas for optimizing production conditions.

 {% include figure2.html images=page.images01 %}

 ## Discussion

-We completed a time-resolved engineered Pseudomonas malodorata genome-scale metabolic model modified_iJN1463. memote demonstrates the completeness and reliability of our model.
+We completed a time-resolved engineered *P.putida* genome-scale metabolic model modified iJN1463.
+Memote demonstrates the completeness and reliability of our model.
 We hope that future teams can improve its accuracy and validation with further growth and metabolomics data.

 Growth curves generated using time-dependent dFBA showed the expected general trend.
-However, it was not possible to experimentally determine a potential estimated plastic degradation rate.
-Modeling the rate of plastic depolymerization itself was challenging because the model was unable to predict the intensity of enzyme expression, which is directly correlated with the rate of degradation.
+However, it was not possible to experimentally determine a potential estimated microplastic degradation rate.
+Modeling the rate of microplastic depolymerization itself was challenging because the model was unable to predict the intensity of enzyme expression, which is directly correlated with the rate of degradation.

 Without further validation of our model, it is not possible to derive growth behavior in large bioreactors from the model because scaling up is likely not as simple as multiplying the flux by a specific factor.
 It would be necessary to perform additional growth experiments in the laboratory using different sized bioreactors to fine-tune the model and potentially predict each parameter as a function of the other.
-Additional data can then be integrated into the dFBA model to optimize the parameters to best describe the metabolomics data.
+Additional data can then be integrated into the dFBA model to optimize the parameters.

-The dFBA simulation can be further improved by allowing metabolic fluxes to become substrate concentration-dependent. michaelis-Menten kinetics can be used to address this issue, however, the vmax and Km values required for genome-scale metabolic modeling do not exist.
+The dFBA simulation can be further improved by allowing metabolic fluxes to become substrate concentration-dependent.
+Michaelis-Menten kinetics can be used to address this issue, however, the vmax and Km values required for genome-scale metabolic modeling do not exist.
 Mass action kinetics may be a valuable alternative to approximate growth rates.
 Including substrate concentration-dependent fluxes would allow more accurate prediction of the transition from exponential to stable phase.

-Despite these limitations, we remain confident that metabolic modeling will continue to contribute to the future progress of the project, and through continued collaboration with the wetlab team we can improve the models while optimizing the wetlab experiments.
+Despite of these limitations, we remain confident that metabolic modeling will continue to contribute to the future progress of the project, and through continued collaboration with the wetlab team we can improve the models while optimizing the wetlab experiments.